dfdf-saikrishna/Codechallenge/README.md

 Run npm run tests:dev to run tests in watch mode, allowing to debug issues and live rerun the test on code changes.

-Running git commit will initiate a pre-commit hook which will ensure code styling using prettier.
+Running git commit

-Running git push will initiate a CI/CD process which executes linting, testing, prod build and push prod build to GitHub Pages.

-#CI/CD
+Running git push